MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_LAB_MANUAL.md

 5. Close **Microsoft Edge**.

-6. In **appsettings.json** file, add new values using the following information:
+6. In **appsettings.json** file, add new value using the following information:
     - Property: **"ContainerSettings"**
     - Type: **object**
     - Value: